-The selected consolidated financial data presented below for the five years ended December 31, 2000 have been derived from our consolidated financial statements as audited by Grant Thornton LLP, independent certified public accountants.
-Our selected financial and operating data as of and for the nine months ended September 30, 2000 and 2001 have been derived from our unaudited consolidated financial statements which were prepared on the same basis as our audited consolidated financial statements and include, in our opinion, all adjustments necessary to present fairly the information presented for the interim periods.
-Interim period results are not necessarily indicative of results that will be obtained for the full year.
+The selected consolidated financial data presented below for the five years ended December 31, 2001 have been derived from our consolidated financial statements as audited by Grant Thornton LLP, independent certified public accountants.
 The historical financial data are qualified in their entirety by, and should be read in conjunction with, the financial statements and the notes thereto, the section entitled "Management's Discussion and Analysis of Financial Condition and Results of Operations," and other financial information included elsewhere in this prospectus.
 In May and August 1998, we completed the acquisitions of Central Rents and Thorn Americas, respectively, both of which affect the comparability of the 1998 historical financial and operating data to the other periods presented.
-In May 1996, we completed the acquisition of ColorTyme, which affects the comparability of the 1996 historical financial and operating data to the other periods presented.